 The HSCRC approved an additional 5 years of funding with recommendations to update the statute to better reflect nurses with the skills necessary to keep pace with the rapidly changing health care delivery system.
-Senate Bill (SB) 1081 was passed by both the Maryland Senate and House to delete the term “bedside” from the descriptor of nurses in the statutory provision establishing the NSP II and signed by Governor Hogan on April 26, 2016
+At the conclusion of the first ten years of funding on January 14, 2015, [link=file_201]]the most recent NSP II renewal was approved.
+The NSP II was renewed for five years for FY 2016 through June 30, 2020.
+Senate Bill (SB) 1081 was passed by both the Maryland Senate and House to delete the term “bedside” from the descriptor of nurses in the statutory provision establishing the NSP II and signed by Governor Hogan on April 26, 2016.

 Annotated Code of Maryland, Education Article